 Let us open to a new and deeper way of understanding the Five Mindfulness Trainings, guiding principles for mindful and ethical living, which call us toward individual and collective awakening, compassion, and peace.
 We are aware that we are interconnected.
-What happens in Wuhan, China affects people in New York City.
+What happens in Dubai affects people in New York City.
 What happens to the Black body affects all bodies.
 We are called forward.

 The global pandemic is a gateway to suffering worldwide, disproportionately impacting Black people, indigenous, and people of color, who face poverty, sickness, displacement, and death.
 They, we are not alone.
 Our lives and livelihood are interconnected.
 We are called forward.

 We cannot exist independent of low wage workers, health care workers, un-housed people, single mothers, undocumented people, the unemployed and underemployed.
 If one such person lives on the knife edge of racial, ethnic, social, structural, and systemic oppression and discrimination we are all affected.
 We are called forward.

 The practitioner dwells in the now, recognizing equanimity and instability, discrimination and non-discrimination, ill-being and well-being, practicing right view and engaged through compassionate action.
 Aware of the cycle of racial, ethnic, and social inequities and discrimination, we courageously turn to practice wholeheartedly.
 We are called forward.